GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mccWellbore/Example.rst

 Solid mechanics solver
 ------------------------

-For the drained wellbore problem, the pore pressure variation is omitted and can be subtracted from the analysis.
+For the drained wellbore problem, the pore pressure variation is omitted.
 Therefore, we just need to define a solid mechanics solver, which is called ``mechanicsSolver``.
 This solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) is based on the Lagrangian finite element formulation.
 The problem is run as ``QuasiStatic`` without considering inertial effects.
 The computational domain is discretized by ``FE1``, which is defined in the ``NumericalMethods`` section.